wazuh/wazuh-documentation/source/gcp/supported-services/index.rst

    firewall
    load_balancing

-The `gcp-pubsub` configuration used to pull data from Google Cloud Pub/Sub can be checked :ref:`here <../../user-manual/reference/ossec-conf/gcp-pubsub>`.
+The `gcp-pubsub` configuration used to pull data from Google Cloud Pub/Sub can be checked :ref:`here <gcp-pubsub>`.

 Supported services using Google Cloud Storage buckets
 -----------------------------------------------------